 This view displays a table with the pending elevation requests and the following details: Hostname, Username, Reason given, Request Time, Type, Application, and Status.
 If the Status is Requested and written in red, this means the endpoint is running a 3rd Party Application that has a vulnerability with a CVSS score of 7 or higher.

-Clicking on the process listed under the Application column, you will get additional information regarding the elevated process: Full Path, Publisher, Version and MD5.
+Clicking on the process listed under the Application column, you will get additional information regarding the elevated process: Full Path, Publisher, Version, and MD5.

-When you select an elevation request, you have the option to send a message to the user by enabling the Administrator message tickbox and by filling in your message. -
+When you select an elevation request, you have the option to send a message to the user by enabling the Administrator message tickbox and filling in your message. -

 History